Kihagyás

 }

-Some additional thoughts on the code fragment:
+A few additional remarks on the code snippet:

 • For abstract classes, the keyword abstract must be written before the word class.